 Social Security System (SSS)

-As of 2023, the employee contribution for SSS amounts to 14% of their monthly salary credit (MSC).
+As of 2024, the member contribution for SSS amounts to 14% of their monthly salary credit (MSC).
 But this is not shouldered by the worker alone.
+Employees and employers split monthly contributions for SSS.

 To be qualified for SSS, the minimum salary credit is Php 4,000, while the maximum is Php 30,000.